15 WAYS TO MAKE LIFE EASIER AND LESS STRESSFUL

 - Feeling stuck and don’t know where to start?
 Just pick a place and dive in.

 - If you have a dilemma, list the pros and cons and follow the results.

 Procrastination is so bad for you!
-It stops us in our tracks as we just get caught up on the issue and never take action or resolve it.
+It stops us in our tracks as we just get caught up on the issue and never take action to deal with or resolve it.
 Be a do-er and an action-taker rather than a procrastinator!

 4. Be intentional with your time